JakeOtto/python_practice/chapter1/01_say_hello_to_python.md

 </details>
 <br>

 Now we're getting somewhere!
 The `string`s have been joined or, to use the technical term, **concatenated** and a new `string` was returned.
-This is one example of `string` manipulation (changing a string).
+This is one example of `string` manipulation (creating or changing strings).
 The first few programs you build in Python will focus on this.

 There's a problem though!
 At the moment, the return value is sort of _lost_ and we would have to repeat the concatenation if we wanted to see the full message once again.

 ```python
 >>> "hello, " + "world!"
 'hello, world!'
 ```

 If there's one thing you'll come to hate as a developer, it's repetition!
 So, wouldn't it be great if we could grab hold of the return value to use again later?
 Well, we can do just that, using variables.

 ### Variables

 Variables are flexible containers for things, such as `string`s.
 Putting something _in_ one of these containers is called _assignment_.
 Let's assign the return value of our String concatenation to a variable called `greeting`.

 ```python
 >>> greeting = "hello, " + "world!"